AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 ``sshfs`` is a neat program that lets you mount remote filesystems via ssh only.
 It is well-supported in Linux, and somewhat on other operating systems.
-It's true advantage is that you can mount any remote ssh server - it doesn't have to be set up specially for SMB or any other type of mounting.
+Its true advantage is that you can mount any remote ssh server - it doesn't have to be set up specially for SMB or any other type of mounting.
 On Ubuntu, you can mount by "File → Connect to server" and using ``sftp://triton.aalto.fi/scratch/work/USERNAME``.